majewskiat/AkcjeGPW_Streamlit/README.md

 # AkcjeGPW_Streamlit
 Web scrapping in Python, simple plots of stock prices.
-Using Streamlit.
+Streamlit used.